exrok/evdoublebind/README.md

-Evdoublebind, via evdev, provides double bind keys: keys which are overloaded with functional acting as a modifier when held but another key when tapped alone.
+Evdoublebind, via evdev, provides double bind keys: keys which are overloaded with functionality acting as a modifier when held but another key when tapped alone.
 Although other applications strive for the same core functionality, Evdoublebind is unique in that it...
 * Runs at a low level interfacing evdev directly so that it is display server agnostic even working in a TTY.
 * The main program is very simple and small, written in less than 200 lines of C code which when